davidamitchell/raygun_screener/README.md

   * from the nuget console: `install-package Unity.Mvc5`
 * envronment varables (see below)

-## Envronment settings
+## Environment settings
-To manage the developer api key (gotten from https://trello.com/app-key) and the application name two evnronment variables need to be set.
+To manage the developer api key (gotten from https://trello.com/app-key) and the application name two environment variables need to be set.
 If these are not set the application will fail to start.
 * TRELLO_APP_NAME -- the application name
   * in windows powershell: